hashicorp/katakoda/consul-service-mesh-1/step2.md

 ```
 NAME                    CHART VERSION   APP VERSION     DESCRIPTION
-hashicorp/consul        0.22.0          1.8.0           Official HashiCorp Consul Chart
+hashicorp/consul        0.30.0          1.9.3           Official HashiCorp Consul Chart
 ```

 #### Configure Consul service mesh

 The Helm chart has no required configuration and will install a Consul datacenter with reasonable defaults out of the box.
 This is a good way to test the installation on a dev environment but real-life scenarios require customization to adapt the deployment to your needs.

-If you want to customize your installation, you can create a `.yaml` file to override the default settings and use it as a parameter for the intallation command.
+If you want to customize your installation, you can create a `.yaml` file to override the default settings and use it as a parameter for the installation command.

 This hands-on lab comes with a prepared configuration file.

-`consul-values.yml`{{open}}
+`config.yaml`{{open}}

 Note the following settings:

 * The `global` section is used to define settings applying to the entire Consul datacenter.
-In the example configuration the datacenter name is set to *minidc*.
+In the example configuration the datacenter name is set to *dc1*.
 Feel free to change that value before the deploy if you want to change your datacenter name.
 * The `server` key contains parameters related to the server pods.
 The chart is configured to create one Consul server per Kubernetes node.
 * The Consul service mesh is enabled by setting the `connectInject` key to true.
 When the service mesh connect injector is installed, then a sidecar proxy is automatically added to all pods.
 * The `ui` section enables Consul web UI.